 Delegates are responsible for their travel, accommodations, transportation, and meals.
 Parents are welcome to attend the Congress at no additional charge and are encouraged to accompany their child.
 Delegates may also travel to Boston with another adult or another Delegate from their school or town, or they may travel alone.

 Alternatively, there is an Overnight Program available at additional cost that includes arrival and departure transportation from Logan International Airport (BOS) and Boston South Station Amtrak, accommodations (double or triple occupancy) for three designated nights, daily breakfast, and on-site resident assistants available overnight to address any concerns or medical emergencies.

 Scholarships to Attend the Congress

 As you are completing your nomination form, please select one deserving student to receive a full, unrestricted scholarship to attend one Congress.

-Hundreds of thousands of dollars in full academic scholarships will be awarded on a first-come, first-served basis.
+Hundreds of thousands of dollars in full-tuition scholarships will be awarded on a first-come, first served basis.
 After all spaces are gone, students on scholarship may still attend free via a live online simulcast.

-All students are also able to apply for partial scholarships to help with the cost of tuition.
+Students are also able to apply for a scholarship to help with the cost of tuition that is based on financial need.
 Students should contact the Admissions Office for more information.

-Students are nominated by their teachers, counselors, and principals.
-Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program Alumni, and in-classroom surveys such as the Talent Identification Program administered by MyCollegeOptions.
+Students are nominated by their teachers, counselors, coaches, trainers, and principals.
+Qualified students may also be identified through other means, such as academic events, recommendations, youth organizations, honor societies, medical institutions, medical societies, program Alumni, and in-classroom surveys.

 Students with Special Needs